NLnetLabs/unbound-manual/source/topics/privacy/dns-over-https.rst

 404 Not Found
-    The request is directed to a path other than the configured endpoint in http-endpoint (default /dns-query).
+    The request is directed to a path other than the configured endpoint in http-endpoint (default ``/dns-query``).

 413 Payload Too Large
     The payload received in the POST request is too large.
 Payloads cannot be larger than the content-length communicated in the request header.
-The payload length is limited to 512 bytes if harden-large-queries is enabled, and otherwise limited to the value configured in msg-buffer-size (default 65552 bytes).
+The payload length is limited to 512 bytes if :ref:`harden-large-queries:<unbound.conf.harden-large-queries>` is enabled,
+    and otherwise limited to the value configured in :ref:`msg-buffer-size:<unbound.conf.msg-buffer-size>` (default
+    65552 bytes).
 To prevent the allocation of overly large buffers, the maximum size is limited to the size of the first DATA frame if no content-length is received in the request.

 414 URI Too Long
     The base64url encoded DNS query in the GET request is too large.
-The DNS query length is limited to 512 bytes if harden-large-queries is enabled, and limited to msg-buffer-size otherwise.
+The DNS query length is limited to 512 bytes if :ref:`harden-large-queries:<unbound.conf.harden-large-queries>` is enabled,
+    and limited to :ref:`msg-buffer-size:<unbound.conf.msg-buffer-size>`
+    otherwise.

 415 Unsupported Media Type
     The media type of the request is not supported.
-This happens if the request contains a content-type header that is set to anything but application/dns-message.
-Requests without content-type will be treated as application/dns-message.
+This happens if the request contains a content-type header that is set to anything but ``application/dns-message``.
+    Requests without content-type will be treated as ``application/dns-message``.

 400 Bad Request
     No valid query received, not matched by any of the above 4xx status